awmundy/ml/terminology.md

-# parameters (machine learning)
+# Parameters (machine learning)
 ### Weights and biases

-# hyperparameters
+# Hyperparameters
 ### Model configuration specs, e.g. learning_rate, batch_size

 # batch_size
-### Number of observations that are passed through the network at once during an epoch.
-All training observations will be passed through during the epoch. <batch_size> observations are propagated forward, and then backpropagation updates the weights.
+## Number of observations that are passed through the network at once during an epoch.
+- All training observations will be passed through during the epoch.
+- <batch_size> observations are propagated forward, and then backpropagation updates the weights.
 Then the next <batch_size> observations are processed.
 - A batch_size of 1 is also called Stochastic Gradient Descent.
   - One observation is passed through, the error is calculated, the gradient for each node is calculated, the parameters are updated, and then the cycle repeats
   - With Stochasic Gradient Descent, the gradient is calculated very accurately, but it takes a long time to train.